×

 Olivia Johnson

-Also originally from Calgary, 28-year-old Olivia started out in nursing school, too, but managed to finish her degree in Montreal before the mountains stole her away from the city.
+Also originally from Calgary, 28-year-old Olivia started out in nursing school, too, and managed to finish her degree in Montreal before the mountains stole her away from the city.

 “Most of us could not hold down a nine-to-five office job even if our lives depended on it.
 We’re all too high energy,” she jokes.